segmentio/segment-docs/src/connections/destinations/catalog/posthog/index.md

 2. Search for "PostHog" in the Destinations Catalog, and select the PostHog destination.
 3. Choose which Source should send data to the PostHog destination.
 4. Go to your [PostHog set up page](https://app.posthog.com/setup), and find and copy the **API key**.

-6. Enter the PostHog API Key that you copied in the PostHog destination settings in Segment.
+5. Enter the PostHog API Key that you copied in the PostHog destination settings in Segment.

+> note ""
-**Note**: If you're hosting your own PostHog instance, add the URL of your instance without the trailing slash.
-Ex. `https://posthog-example.herokuapp.com`
+> **Note**: If you're hosting your own PostHog instance, add the URL of your instance without the trailing slash in the **PostHog instance** setting.
+For example, `https://posthog-example.herokuapp.com`

 ## Page